Note: This entry has been updated with information questioning Bryan Bolton’s role in the St. Valentine’s Day Massacre.

-Bryan Bolton, a Thayer farmboy turned Springfield businessman turned gangster, took part in the St. Valentine’s Day massacre and partnered with some of most vicious thugs of the 1920s and ‘30s.
+Bryan Bolton, a Thayer farmboy turned Springfield businessman turned gangster, claimed to have taken part in the St. Valentine’s Day massacre and definitely partnered with some of most vicious thugs of the 1920s and ‘30s.
 But Bolton died peacefully and nearly forgotten in California 40 years later.

 Most gangland historians dismiss Bolton as a minor character, a sidekick and a stooge, in criminal mayhem of the period.
 But Bolton, one of the few mobsters to have worked with both Al Capone’s Chicago syndicate and the Barker-Karpis robbery-kidnapping gang, packed a lot of action into a relatively brief outlaw career.
 He was more than a bit player.

 Bolton (1898?-1977) grew up on a farm between Thayer and Virden and spent a couple of years renting and selling automobiles in Springfield.
 (His full name was William Bryan Bolton.
 He sometimes used the nicknames of “Monty” and “Red,” but newspaper stories almost invariably gave his first name as “Byron.”)

 Sorting out the full account of Bolton’s misdeeds is impossible today.
 Among the credible stories, however, are:

 - Bolton may have machine-gunned a Chicago police officer in a shootout following the Barker gang’s robbery of the Chicago Federal Reserve in 1933.